 Phone number: (702) 944-4111

 Should I contact or pay Sentry Recovery & Collections?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Sentry Recovery & Collections for millions of clients nationwide.
+The most effective way to deal with Sentry Recovery & Collections is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Sentry Recovery & Collections on behalf of their clients.

 Will Sentry Recovery & Collections sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They help you dispute the Sentry Recovery & Collections debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Sentry Recovery & Collections, Inc. again.